Automated Reinforcement Learning: An Overview: Learning to Learn

 A general meta-learning approach that can be applied to any model learned by gradient descent, is presented in \cite{finn2017model}.
-The goal of this approach is to update the model's parameters using few training steps in order to produce acceptable results on a new task.
+The goal of this approach is to update the model's parameters using a few training steps to produce acceptable results on a new task.
 For this purpose, a parametric model is defined that aims to work well on tasks drawn from a task distribution.
 The algorithm starts with random initialization of model parameters.
-During each iteration, a set of tasks are sampled from the given distribution and the tasks' adapted parameters are updated using gradient descent on a particular number of examples.
+During each iteration, a set of tasks is sampled from the given distribution, and the tasks' adapted parameters are updated using gradient descent on a particular number of examples.
 At the end of each iteration, the model's parameters are updated using the adapted parameters.
 The paper discusses the application of this method in supervised learning and classification, and a possible extension to RL is also explained.
+In \cite{oh2020discovering}, a meta-learning approach is presented to discover an entire update rule for reinforcement learning algorithms based on a set of environments.

-In \cite{eysenbach2018leave} a reset policy is considered together with the reinforcement learning policy to reset the environment prior to an expensive-to-reset situation.
-For example, an autonomous car would crash in high speed and resetting the environment would be very costly.
-After the crash state, the environment should be reset manually.
-Based on this example, a reset policy is necessary for some tasks to decrease the number of manual resets.
-In \cite{eysenbach2018leave}, off-policy actor critic method is used to learn policies, where the $Q$ values of the main policy and the reset policy are jointly learned.
-The reset policy takes over selecting an action to abort the episode if its Q value for a particular action taken by forward policy is lower than a threshold.
+In \cite{eysenbach2018leave}, a reset policy is considered together with the reinforcement learning policy to reset the environment prior to an expensive-to-reset situation.
+A reset policy is necessary for tasks where manual resets are costly, such as an autonomous car crashing at high speed.
+In \cite{eysenbach2018leave}, the off-policy actor-critic method is used to learn policies, where the $Q$ values of the main policy and the reset policy are jointly learned.
+The reset policy takes over selecting an action to abort the episode if its Q value for a particular action taken by the forward policy is lower than a threshold.
 The safe actions are the reversible sequence of actions where the agent can always undo them.